-It is proposed that breast screening service in Warrington be consolidated at Bath St and discontinued at Warrington Hospital's Kendrick Wing (augmented as usual with mobile services as required.)
-As this is a cessation of service at one location, public consultation was required.
+It is proposed that breast screening service in Warrington be consolidated at Bath St and discontinued at Warrington Hospital's Kendrick Wing (augmented as usual with

 The consultation was held according to the Gunning Principles.

 Halton's Health Policy and Performance Board has previously been fully appraised of the proposal to consolidate the Warrington breast screening services at Bath St. and has scrutinised: